pgcentralfoundation/pgrx/cargo-pgx/README.md

 $ cargo install --locked cargo-pgx
 ```

 As new versions of `pgx` are released, you'll want to make sure you run this command again to update it.
+You should also reinstall `cargo-pgx` whenever you update `rustc` so that the same compiler is used to build `cargo-pgx` and your Postgres extensions.
+You can force `cargo` to reinstall an existing crate by passing `--force`.

 ## Usage